zarethrex/ansible-role-vagrantfile/README.md

         - `ansible`: Optional dictionary defining Ansible as a provisioner, with options:
             - `groups`: List of groups to add the virtual machine to in the Ansible inventory.
             - `playbook`: Path to the Ansible playbook to use.
+        - `file`: List of files to add to VM when provisioning, elements in form:
+            - `src`: File on host
+              `dest`: File on guest
 - `vagrantfile_minimum_vagrant_version`: Specify a minimum working Vagrant version, default is unspecified.
 - `vagrantfile_state`: State of Vagrantfile on system, either `present` or `absent`, default `present`.
 - `vagrantfile_sync_directories`: List of directories to synchronize between host and target (see examples below), default `[]`.